dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 EF Core change tracking works best when the same <xref:Microsoft.EntityFrameworkCore.DbContext> instance is used to both query for entities and update them by calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>.
 This is because EF Core automatically tracks the state of queried entities and then detects any changes made to these entities when SaveChanges is called.

-This approach has several advantages over explicit tracking[xref:core/change-tracking/explicit-tracking]:
+This approach has several advantages over [explicitly tracking entity instances](xref:core/change-tracking/explicit-tracking):

 - It is simple.
-Entity states rarely need to be manipulated explicitly; EF Core takes care of state changes.
+Entity states rarely need to be manipulated explicitly--EF Core takes care of state changes.
 - Updates are limited to only those values that have actually changed.
 - The values of [shadow properties](xref:core/modeling/shadow-properties) are preserved and used as needed.
 This is especially relevant when foreign keys are stored in shadow state.
 - The original values of properties are preserved automatically and used for efficient updates.